Tyrannosaurus Rex has appeared in many television series over the years ranging from classic science fiction series to award winning documentaries.

 So with this in mind maybe somewhere out there in the infinite recesses of space there is a planet where Dinosaurs still roam.

-The Daleks try to conquer Raxas only for the Dinosaurs to kick their asses.
-The T-Rex’s in particular crush several of them in their Jaws and under their feet.
-Though the Daleks are able to build a base on the planet they never manage to conquer it.
+The Daleks try to conquer Raxas only for the Dinosaurs to slaughter them.
+The T-Rex’s in particular crush several of the Daleks in their Jaws and under their feet.
+Though the Daleks are later able to build a base on the planet they never manage to conquer it.

 It is established in other Doctor Who stories that Dinosaurs have evolved on billions of other planets around the universe.